 - Families with High Health Care Cost Burden & Median Annual Out-of-Pocket Spending per Family: SHADAC analysis of the Current Population Survey's Annual Social and Economic Supplements (CPS SHADAC-enhanced).
 Get the public use data files.

-- Individual Market Purchasing Through Covered California: Enrollment reporting by the Centers for Medicare & Medicaid Services (CMS) (get the data) and Covered California (get the data).
+- Individual Market Purchasing Through Covered California: Enrollment reporting by the Covered California, Active Member Profiles (get the data) and Total Individual Enrollment & Small Group Enrollment (see below).

 - Patients Using Safety-Net Clinics & Volume and Type of Services Provided by Safety-Net Clinics: SHADAC analysis of OSHPD Primary Care and Specialty Clinics Annual Utilization Data.
 Note: County and other local government clinics are not included in the data reported here.
 Get the public use data files.

 - Physicians Participating in Public Insurance Programs & Physicians Accepting New Patients: Voluntary supplement to the Medical Board of California License Renewal Survey.
 UCSF School of Medicine.
 The 2013 data cited are from the California Health Care Foundation report Physician Participation in Medi-Cal: Ready for the Enrollment Boom?
 (August 2014).

 - Potentially Preventable Hospitalizations as a Share of All Hospitalizations: SHADAC analysis of confidential OSHPD Patient Discharge Data.
 Learn how to access the data files.